1-in-4 has diabetes and doesn't know it. Are you the one?

 In fact, a recent Stanford University study demonstrated that people who follow a genetically appropriate diet can achieve 2.5-fold improvement in weight loss and a 2-fold reduction of waist measurement compared to those who follow a genetically inappropriate diet.

-With this in mind, the FirstHealth Diabetes and Nutrition Education Center is pleased to offer the Pathway Fit® genetic test.
+With this in mind, FirstHealth Diabetes and Nutrition Education is pleased to offer the Pathway Fit® genetic test.
 This cutting-edge test examines more than 75 genetic markers associated with diet, nutrition and exercise.

 By analyzing your genetic code, along with answers to a lifestyle questionnaire, the Pathway Fit report gives you the power to help you understand your individual: